Return to the Newsroom

 • Uninterrupted rest during the week

-• If the employer’s operation allows, the uninterrupted rest of the week should fall on Sunday.
+• If the employer´s operations permit, uninterrupted weekly rest should fall on a Sunday.

 • Safety break